Human Resource Functions

 This is an appraisal method where the appraise answers with a yes or a no to a series of questions about the behaviour of the employee.

-The scoring key for the checklist method is normally kept the human resource department.
+The scoring key for the checklist method is normally kept by the human resource department.
 The evaluator does not usually know the marks given for each question.

 The drawbacks of the checklist method include:-